Calculator

 How do I calculate my daily working hours?

-Subtract start time from end time and then subtract the break.
-This calculator does that automatically.
+Subtract the start time from the end time and then deduct the break.
+The calculation does that automatically.

 Does the calculator show gross or net working time?